enlivenedcooperative/enlivenedcoop-website/_courses/2023_09-yucatan_fall.md

 ---

-# Interbeing Learning Journey Yucatán (Spring edition)
+# Interbeing Learning Journey Yucatán (Fall edition)

 1. this ordered seed list will be replaced by the toc {:toc}